The Book > Chapter 26

 Conundrum: contradiction with our values and original positioning.

-Proposal: an ironic dip into the world of these attention grabbing platforms.
+Proposal: an ironic and unorthodox dip into the world of these attention grabbing platforms.

 Consequence: an uncomfortable compromise.

-In the past few weeks, intense discussions and synchronicities have opened a window where I believe all could coexist, so time for action.
+In the past few weeks, intense discussions and synchronicities have opened a window where I believe values and reality could coexist, so time for action.

 Politics aside, the main drawbacks of these social media - to me - are the following: forced content creation to stay relevant, standardisation of said content among creators, decline in viewers’ attention span and overall addiction.
 I’ll strive to avoid the first two traps laid before me, but what worries me is playing a part in the other two.

-Could I lure you with a cryptic post out of a scrolling frenzy into a more thorough substance, whether the gallery directly, this book or even a longer visual composition (to be determined, but highly desirable for reasons I will provide).
+Could I lure you - with a cryptic post - out of a scrolling frenzy into a more thorough composition?
+Convincing you to visit the gallery, to read this book or to explore a longer video (an highly desirable goal).
 The idea isn't to collect followers who expect new content regularly, but to build legitimacy, an online presence could be worth hundreds of emails.

 The content won’t be the content per se, but more like an unconventional movie trailer.
 The new strategy still requires some (over) thinking, but we currently favour the following schizophrenia as an option A: a brief text-only post on a visual platform and being art-centered while not talking about art at the same time.
-Option B has a different approach with a close-up on part of an artwork, accompanied by an out of the ordinary statement (same as proposed on The Blue Neon).
+Option B has a different approach with a close-up on part of an artwork, accompanied by an unconventional statement (same as proposed for artists on The Blue Neon).
+Or both options?

 Grant me forgiveness.